paveu/content-publisher/README.md

 * [braintree] - Payment system, ver: 3.25.0
 * [colorama] - Cross-platform colored terminal text, ver: 0.3.7
 * [Django] - The Web framework for perfectionists with deadlines, ver: 1.9.5
+* [django-allauth] - Integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication, ver: 0.25.2
+* [django-debug-toolbar] - The Django Debug Toolbar is a configurable set of panels that display various debug information about the current request/response and when clicked, display more details about the panel's content, ver: 1.4
+* [django-ipware] - Best attempt to get user's (client's) real ip-address while keeping it DRY, ver: 1.1.5
 * [django-cors-headers] - A Django App that adds CORS (Cross-Origin Resource Sharing) headers to responses, ver: 1.1.0
 * [django-crispy-forms] - Better formatted form template, ver: 1.6.0
 * [django-filter] - Django-filter provides a simple way to filter down a queryset based on parameters a user provides, ver: 0.13.0